thoughtbot/ios-on-rails/release/ios-on-rails.md

 	// HUMAppDelegate.m

 	- (BOOL)application:(UIApplication *)application
 	    didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 	{
 	    self.window = [[UIWindow alloc] initWithFrame:
 	                   [[UIScreen mainScreen] bounds]];

+	    HUMMapViewController *mapViewController =
-        HUMMapViewController *viewController = [[HUMMapViewController alloc] init];
+	        [[HUMMapViewController alloc] init];
+	    UINavigationController *navigationController =
+	        [[UINavigationController alloc]
+	         initWithRootViewController:mapViewController];

-        self.window.rootViewController = viewController;
+	    self.window.rootViewController = navigationController;
 	    [self.window makeKeyAndVisible];

 	    return YES;
 	}

 The `UIWindow` class handles presenting views onto the screen of the device.
-In the app delegate, set`self.window` to an instance of `UIWindow`
+In the app delegate, the method should already set `self.window` to an instance of `UIWindow`.

-Then create a new instance of `HUMMapViewController` and set it as the window's `rootViewController`.
-This make the map view controller the first view controller we see on a fresh launch of the app.

-To set an instance of `HUMMapViewController` as the initial view controller in the app delegate, we need to add `#import "HUMMapViewController.h"` near the top of the `HUMAppDelegate.m`.
-If we don't, the compiler will throw an error since the app delegate needs to be aware of a class before instantiating an insta
+To set an instance of `HUMMapViewController` as the initial view controller that we see, we need to add `#import "HUMMapViewController.h"` near the top of the `HUMAppDelegate.m`.
+If we don't, the compiler will throw an error since the app delegate needs to be aware of a class before instantiating an instance of it.

+So, let's create a new instance of `HUMMapViewController` via `HUMMapViewController *mapViewController =
+	        [[HUMMapViewController alloc] init];`.
+Since we want to push new views on top of this map view controller, we also initialize a `UINavigationController` with the map view controller as its root view controller.
+Now, when we want to show the user new view controllers we can just push them onto that navigation controller.

+Finally, set that navigation controller as the window's `rootViewController`.
+This will make the map view controller (since it is the only view controller in the navigation view controller's stack) the first view controller we see on a fresh launch of the app.

-Finally, call `makeKeyAndVisible` on the window to make the window visible so you can see your views on the device screen.
+Lastly, call `makeKeyAndVisible` on the window to make the window visible so you can see your views on the device screen.

 Run the app and you'll see an instance of your `HUMMapViewController`!

 ### Create the MapView

 Inside your implementation file, create a new property called mapView.
-Alternatively, you can place this property in the header file, but keeping properties private by placing them in the "hidden" interface located in the implementation file is preferable if possible.
+Alternatively, you can place this property in the header file, but keeping properties private by placing them in the hidden interface located in the implementation file is preferable if possible.

 Also, declare that the HUMMapViewController conforms to the MKMapViewDelegate protocol by adding `<MKMapViewDelegate>`.
-This allows the HUMMapViewController to respond to delegate messages that the `mapView` sends.
+This allows the HUMMapViewController to respond to delegate messages that the mapView sends.

 	// HUMMapViewController.m